 The recent article in the Times – An Olympian post-baby workout – she says how her physio wouldn’t let her get back to her pre-pregnancy workout until she was 6 months post birth!

-That is a woman in her late 20’s, an Olympic gold medalist and a body who has amazing muscle memory – yet even Jessica did’t start any high intensity work until she had built up from within.
+That is a woman in her late 20’s, an Olympic gold medallist and a body who has amazing muscle memory – yet even Jessica didn’t start any high intensity work until she had built up from within.

 She was back competing at her 1st event 10 months post birth – she didn’t win but it was her getting back to what she knew and it was her getting used to her career as a mother.